Wisconsin Misdemeanor and Felony Theft Laws

 • removes a theft detection device from merchandise (while inside the store).

-It's also considered retail theft to use or possess a theft detection shielding device or device remover in order to avoid setting off an alarm.
+It's also considered retail theft to use or possess a theft detection shielding device or device remover to avoid setting off an alarm.

 Under these provisions, a person commits retail theft even if they don't make it out of the store with the merchandise.
 It's enough to hide merchandise under a coat or in a bag intending to steal it.
 Switching price tags or containers to get a lower price on an item also constitutes retail theft.